Steven Strait

 Steven Strait (born March 23, 1986) is an American actor and singer.
-He is best known for starring as Warren Peace in the adventure film Sky High (2005), as Caleb Danvers in The Covenant (2006), and as Jim Holden in the science fiction series The Expanse (2015–2022).
+He is best known for starring as Warren Peace in the adventure film Sky High (2005), as Caleb Danvers in The Covenant (2006), and as James Holden in the science fiction series The Expanse (2015–2022).

 Early life

 Strait was born and raised in Greenwich Village, a neighborhood of Manhattan, New York, the son of Jean (née Viscione) and Richard Dyer Strait.
 His ancestry is Dutch and Italian.
 He attended Village Community School, Xavier High School and took classes at the Stella Adler Studio of Acting.

 Career

 During his teen years, Strait modeled for several magazines, including L'uomo Vogue, Spoon, Details, Surface, Hollister Co., and Pop, and worked with photographers Bruce Weber, Herb Ritts, and Ellen von Unwerth.

 Strait began taking acting lessons at the age of eleven.
 In the sixth grade, he began to take performing classes at the Village Community School.
 Although forced into it at first, he found a passion for acting after he performed live for the first time.
 He has worked at both the Stella Adler Acting Studio and the Black Nexxus Acting Studio in New York City.

 In 2004, he moved to California to pursue a career in acting.
 After his first audition, he received an acting job, and in 2005, he appeared in his first film, Sky High, where he played a teenage superhero named Warren Peace.
 He covered The Fixx's song "One Thing Leads to Another" for the film's soundtrack.